Maddosaurus/MLT/README.md

 The general workflow is:
 1. Dataset Preparation (sanitize and pickle)
 2. Algorithm definition
-3. k-Fold Data Split, Feature Selection and Normalization/Scaling
+3. Feature Selection, optional CV spits and Normalization/Scaling
 4. Algorithm Training
 5. Result Collection and Evaluation